 After secrets have been told, it may be difficult for that spouse, that support system, to believe the communication will be honest and authentic.
 It is easy to be stuck with those feeling of betrayal and hurt, and be constantly reminded of those feeling when a conversation is being had.
-Moving past those feeling of doubt and hurt and beginning to feel relieved that there are no secrets allows for that forgiveness, support, and healing to take place.
-It allows for that openness to happen in a healthy, productive way.
+Moving past those feelings of doubt and hurt and beginning to feel relieved that there are no secrets allows for forgiveness, and support, and healing to take place.
+It provides for that openness to happen in a healthy, productive way.

 To often we are told that this process of communication and drawing closer together includes to “forgive and forget.”
 We live in a society where almost every moment of our lives is recorded in some manner; making the aspect of forgetting nearly impossible.
 Having these feelings and memories likewise, makes the forgetting challenging.
 We are not meant to forget, but we are invited to forgive.

 Forgetting is the process of not bringing up these secrets and hurt feeling during every little argument that may arise; it is the process of letting go of the hurt.
 Forgiveness allows for the healing to begin, and for communication to take place without bringing up the negativity.
 Trusting your spouse provides for that communication to expand and for that closeness we all strive to take place.